search engine optimisation

 Be patient.
 It may take several weeks or more to be indexed.

-page - you'll want to look at ease of navigation, the use of visual cues to guide user behaviour,
+Read up on website design.
+There's more to a successful website than appearing on the results page - you'll want to look at ease of navigation, the use of visual cues to guide user behaviour, and various tools and features you can include to make your site more useful and appealing.

 And finally.
 Did I mention quality content?